pjbeyer/agents-learning-system/commands/implement-learnings.md

 ## Invocation

-This command invokes the `apply-learning` skill from the agents-learning-system plugin.
+Use and follow the `apply-learning` skill exactly as written.

 ## Usage